COVID-19 Visitor Risk Assessment

 The opening up of the economy following the COVID-19 outbreak is being supported by NHS Test and Trace.
-The NFM is required to assist this service by keeping a temporary record of our visitors for 21 days and assist NHS Test and Trace with NFM Visitor risk assessment 09/07/20 requests for that data if needed.
+The NFM is required to assist this service by keeping a temporary record of our visitors for 21 days and assist NHS Test and Trace with requests for that data if needed.
 This could help contain clusters or outbreaks.
 We will be doing this through our ticket purchasing system.

 In addition to the actions listed above the following apply to the NFM shop:

-- It is mandatory for visitors to wear a face covering from the 24/07/20, for exemptions see 5.3
+• It has been mandatory for visitors to wear a face covering since 24/07/20, for exemptions see 5.3

 In addition to the actions listed above the following apply to the NFM cafe: